Curiouser and curiouser: copyright and the public domain at the V&A

 Published

-Europeana and the Open GLAM survey
+Europeana and the Open GLAM Survey

 ''Miss Mission'' series by Robert Yarnall Richie, August 1944.
 DeGolyer Library, Southern Methodist University, no known copyright restrictions.